Leisure, culture and civil society

 Svenskt Friluftsliv has produced videos about the right of public access.
 These videos are in Swedish, with subtitles in Swedish, Arabic, English, Persian or Ukrainian.

 There are many poisonous mushrooms in Sweden.
 Some of these may be similar in appearance to edible mushrooms in other countries.
 If you have little experience of picking mushrooms in Sweden, it’s a good idea to just pick a few types to begin with.
 Learn to recognise a few easily identifiable types – that way you can be certain you pick the right mushroom.

-You can also choose to stay in the library to read a book or a magazine.
-Most libraries also offer access to computers and the internet.
-If you want to print a document or make a photocopy, you have to pay per page.
+Most libraries also provide access to computers and the internet.
+If you want to print out or copy a document, you have to pay.